 As exam day approaches, you should encourage your child to do timed practice papers under exam conditions.
 This will help them get used to answering questions under pressure.

-For those sitting the Calday Grange Grammar School eleven plus exam, we recommend the following resources:
+For those sitting the Calday Grange Grammar School eleven plus exam, we highly recommend the following resources:

 This pack contains 10 tests, each consisting of 20 questions.
 It focuses on time-pressured problem solving with question styles that are known to have been previously used by CEM.